-In most cases, non-compete clauses may not do you any good because they’re incredibly difficult to enforce (especially in the green industry).
+Long answer: for most cases, non-compete clauses may not do you any good.
+They are incredibly difficult to enforce, especially in this industry.

-You hire a guy who’s been mowing for 10 years.
-After a few months, he leaves for various reasons.
+Think about this: you hire a guy who has been mowing for 10 years.
+He leaves after a few months for various reasons.
 Is he supposed to give up his lifelong experience in mowing?

-After signing non-competes, crews tend to do worse because they feel like their work owns them - instead of them owning their work.
+The Harvard Business review claims that non-compete clauses can actually hurt performance.
+Crews do worse after signing non-competes because they feel like the work owns them - instead of them owning their work.

-Solution: Instead, have your employees sign a non-disclosure agreement.
-This will protect your company's intellectual property.
+Solution: Have your employees sign a Non-disclosure Agreement instead.
+This will protect your company's intellectual property:

 - Client lists